paulaaguilarov/covid-weather/README.md

 2. Users can search any place into the U.S and get the weather forecast and COVID-19 stats of the area.
 3. Users can get the weather and COVID-19 stats of their current location by tapping a location button.
 4. The app is available in dark mode and light mode.
+5. Temperatures can be displayed in Celsius or Fahrenheit units.

 ## Getting Started
 1. Clone/Download the repository.